Elliott Chamberlain

-Elliott C. Chamberlain (born 29 April 1992) is a Welsh footballer who currently plays for Leicestershire Senior League Premier Division side Barlestone St Giles, where he plays as a forward.
+Elliott C. Chamberlain (born 29 April 1992) is a Welsh footballer who plays for Leicestershire Senior League Premier Division side Barlestone St Giles, where he plays as a forward.

 Playing career

 Born in Paget, Bermuda, Chamberlain has played club football for Leicester City, Stockport County, AFC Telford United, Exeter City, and Bath City.

 He was released by Exeter at the end of the 2013–14 season.
 He subsequently signed for Gloucester City for the 2014–15 season, and Corby Town for the 2014–15 season. making 32 appearances and scoring 7 goals.
 Chamberlain signed for Barwell for the 2015–16 season.
 Following his departure from Barwell, Chamberlain moved to Leicestershire based team Barlestone St Giles.

 International career

 Chamberlain has represented Wales at the U17, U19 and U21 international level.